-- 13.1 The requirement for the Council to conduct a competitive purchasing process for contracts in excess of £10,000 may be waived in certain limited circumstances, which include the following - for contracts which are not subject to the PCR Rules, the work, supplyor service is required as a matter of urgency and a delay would be likely to lead to financial loss, personal injury or damage to property;or - the circumstances set out in Regulation 14 apply (whether or not the contract is of a type which is subject to the application of the PCR Rules); or

-Please note that the waiver process applies to purchases of £10,000 (ex VAT) or more.
-Below this threshold, Responsible Officers must seek 1 written quote to compliantly meet the Procurement threshold requirements.

-- 13.2 A Responsible Officer who seeks a waiver of Contract Procedure Rules, shalldo so only in advance and only in exceptional circumstances.
-Further guidance on what may constitute exceptional circumstances permitting waiver of these Contract Procedure Rules and general tender direction is set out in the Council's Procurement Manual. - 13.3 All waivers from these Contract Procedure Rules must be: - fully documented - subject to a written report in an approved format to be submitted in advance to the relevant Chief Officer which shall include reasons for the waiver which demonstrate that the waiver is genuinely required - subject to approval in advance by the Procurement Assurance Group Appendix E - Page 9
+- 13.1 The requirement for the Council to conduct a competitive purchasing process for contracts in excess of £10,000\ may be waived in certain limited circumstances, which include the following - for contracts which are not subject to the PCR Rules, the work, supply or service is required as a matter of urgency and a delay would be likely to lead to financial loss, personal injury or damage to property; or - the circumstances set out in Regulation 14 apply (whether or not the contract is of a type which is subject to the application of the PCR Rules); or - at the discretion of the relevant Chief Officer who may proceed in a manner most expedient to the efficient management of the Service/Council with reasons recorded in writing. - \Please note that the waiver process applies to purchases of £10,000 (ex VAT) or more.
+Below this threshold, Responsible Officers must seek 1 written quote to compliantly meet the Procurement threshold requirements. - 13.2 A Responsible Officer who seeks a waiver of Contract Procedure Rules, shall do so only in advance and only in exceptional circumstances.
+Further guidance on what may constitute exceptional circumstances permitting waiver of these Contract Procedure Rules and general tender direction is set out in the Council's Procurement Manual. - 13.3 All waivers from these Contract Procedure Rules must be: - fully documented - Subject to a written report to be submitted in advance to either the Chief Finance Officer, the Head of Finance or the Monitoring Officer Appendix B - Page 9